Anti-Japanese sentiment in Korea: Contemporary issues

 According to Robert E. Kelly, a professor at Pusan National University, anti-Japanese racism in South Korea stems not just from Imperial Japanese atrocities during the colonial era, but from the Korean Peninsula's division.
 As most Koreans, north and south are racial nationalists, most South Koreans feel a kinship and racial solidarity with North Korea as a result.
 Due to this perceived racial kinship, it is considered bad form for a South Korean to hate North Korea, to run the risk of being called a race traitor.
 As a result, Kelly says, South Koreans take out the anger rising from Korean division against Japan.
 This view is supported by another professor, Brian Reynolds Myers of Dongseo University.
-On March 1, 2018, Lee Jae-myung said that Japan, the aggressive state (침략국가) should have been divided into two countries, but it was wrong to divide the Korean Peninsula, which has done nothing wrong instead of Japan.
-Lee said the division of Korean was an excuse for war.

-However, it is controversial whether South Korea's 'anti-Japan sentiment' can be regarded as racism because many Koreans suffered from war crimes by the Japanese in World War II.
-South Korean liberals, including non-Korean race Japanese-born naturalized South Korean liberal scholar Yuji Hosaka and centre-left media Hankyoreh, argue that South Korea's anti-Japanese sentiment has nothing to do with racism.
-They argue that anti-Japanese and anti-Chinese sentiment in South Korea is mainly anti-imperialism stemming from conflicts related to history, politics and culture, and that race is not the main factor.
-Many Koreans believe that resistance-nationalism is necessary to counter strong powers such as China and Japan.
-Unlike Japan, there is no anti-Chinese/anti-Japanese racist hate group in South Korea like Zaitokukai.
-Korean language is different from English language, and tends to distinguish between "anti-Japanese" (반일) and "hate of Japanese" (혐일).
-The former ostracizes Japan in an anti-imperialistic and non-ethnic context, and the latter ostracizes Japan in all contexts, including race/ethnic.

-According to a 2022 survey, racism against Japanese in South Korea is only accusations related to historical issues, and rarely discriminated against in everyday life, while racism against Vietnamese and Chinese from communist countries is more pronounced in South Korea.